joachimcarrein/wordpress_SeparateFullRSSFeed/README.md

 Features
 --------
-- It always exports the last 100 posts
+- It always exports the last 100 posts by default (Change in settings)
 - It always exports the full text
 - It strips out the *<!--more-->* tag
 - Feed available through ?feed=fullrss or /feed/fullrss